rbauction/ddpmigrator/README.md

 # DDP migrator
-Tool to manage Drawloop for Salesforce document and make them Git-friendly
+Tool to manage Drawloop for Salesforce documents and make them Git-friendly

 This tool has been designed as an alternative to Drawloop's DDP migration tool